 Students of Season: Fall 2025

-The TKS Faculty have named our Notable Students of the Season!
+The TKS Faculty has named our Notable Students of the Season!
 I’d like to officially announce and congratulate TKActors: Bob Beathard, Chloe Mutebi, Colleen Callahan, Hunter Hunt, Hunter Simich, Kaya Coleman, Kelli Lackey, Kendra Vazquez, Krzysztof Bryjak, Manasi Nair, Sam Collingwood, and Stella Jiler on being selected as the Notable Students for Fall 2025.

-These 12 students are truly inspiring – meeting the moment with enthusiasm, courage and playful curiosity.
-They embody what it means to be “committed to excellence.”
 After notifying these students of their nominations, we asked them to share some insights on their time at TK Studio with the following prompts:

 - How has your training here at TKS supported your understanding and pursuit of artistic excellence?

-- Describe a moment in your training journey that you recall as having had a clear and lasting impact on you?
+- Describe a moment in your training journey that you recall as having had a clear and lasting impact on you.

 - What does being a part of the TKS community mean to you?